The revised BMW 1 Series will continue for many to be the premium hatch of choice in its hotly-contested sector. Jonathan Crouch takes a look.

 Otherwise, the recipe is much as it was before, designed to suit customers looking for a Focus-sized family hatch with a little more prestige and class.
 BMW had to make these moves following recent upgrades to this model's two closest rivals, Audi's A3 and the Mercedes A-Class.
 What's different here though is the rear wheel drive configuration.
 That's still uniquely BMW.

 We've touched on what's changed beneath the bonnet but here, we'll investigate that in more detail.
-There's a fresh 'Baukasten' 2.0-litre four cylinder Twin Scroll turbocharged engine for the 120i and the 125i variants, respctively developing either 184 or 224bhp, a useful improvement on what was offered by the 1.6 and 2.0-litres units offered in these variants before.
-Meanwhile, at the top of the line-up, the sporting M140i hot hatch gets a new 3.0-litre straight six developing 340bhp and 500Nm of torque, enough to send this car to 62mph in just 4.6s if you specify the paddleshift auto gearbox.
+There's a 'Baukasten' 2.0-litre four cylinder Twin Scroll turbocharged engine for the 120i petrol variant, developing 184.
+Meanwhile, at the top of the line-up, the sporting M140i hot hatch gets a 3.0-litre straight six developing 340bhp and 500Nm of torque, enough to send this car to 62mph in just 4.6s if you specify the paddleshift auto gearbox.
 You may not have come across the three cylinder 1.5-litre entry-level engines ether, the 136bhp unit used in the 118i petrol model and the 116bhp powerplant used in the 116d diesel.
 Even the 2.0-litre diesel used in the mid-range diesel variants that most customers want has been tweaked in recent tmes.
-It develops 150bhp in the 118d, 190bhp in the 120d and 224bhp in the 125d, the latter variant benefitting from multi-stage turbocharging.
+It develops 150bhp in the 118d and 190bhp in the 120d.

 The majority of 1 Series models get a regulation six-speed manual gearbox, but the all-wheel drive 120d xDrive variant features as standard the eight-speed Steptronic transmission.
-The eight-speed Sport Automatic 'box is available as an option for the 125i, 120d, 120d xDrive and M140i models.
-This transmission is standard on the BMW 125d.
+The eight-speed Sport Automatic 'box is available as an option for the 120d, 120d xDrive and M140i models.
 It features faster gearchanges, shift paddles on the steering wheel and a Launch Control function.

 Design and Build